The Progressive Cavity Pump Replacement Parts

 The Application of PC Pumps

 The progressive cavity pump is just one name of the type of pump.
-It also has many other different names, such as progressing cavity pump, PC pump, cavity pump, progg cavity pump, screw pump, eccentric screw pump etc.
+It also has many other different names, such as progressing cavity pump, PC pump, PCP, cavity pump, progg cavity pump, screw pump, eccentric screw pump etc.

 A progressive cavity pump is widely used.
 Besides the general pumps, there are also food hygiene pumps, dosing pumps, bearing house pump, hopper pumps, bearing house&hopper pumps, bridge breaking pump, vertical pumps, adhesive pump, etc. Below it’s the internal structure of a progressive cavity pump.